grbeno/llm_apps-cli/Readme.md

 ```
 langapp
 ```
-You can select other models, such as `llama3.1`, from Ollama after installing and setting it up.
+You can select other models, such as `llama3.1` or `deepseek-r1` from Ollama after installing and setting it up.
 ```
 langapp --m llama3.1
 ```